smastrom/cypress-wait-frames/README.md

   })
 ```

 But scenarios can be disparate and more complex.
-Bottom line is that if you find yourself using `cy.wait()` as last resort to obtain values or wait for DOM/CSS properties to be idle, this package might be for you.
+Bottom line is that if you find yourself using `cy.wait()` as last resort to obtain values or to wait for DOM/CSS properties to be idle, this package might be useful.

 <br />